cloudposse/geodesic/README.md

 * [`helm`](https://github.com/kubernetes/helm/) for installing packages like varnish or apache on the kubernetes cluster
 * [`terraform`](https://github.com/hashicorp/terraform/) for provisioning miscellaneous resources on pretty much any cloud
 * [`kubectl`](https://kubernetes.io/docs/user-guide/kubectl-overview/) for controlling kubernetes resources like deployments or load balancers
+* [`ansible`](http://docs.ansible.com/ansible/latest/index.html) Ansible is an IT automation tool.
+It can configure systems, deploy software, and orchestrate more advanced IT tasks.
 * [`s3fs`](https://github.com/s3fs-fuse/s3fs-fuse) for mounting encrypted S3 buckets that store cluster configurations and secrets
 * [`hub`](https://github.com/github/hub) for managing your infrastructure-as-code on Github - the way you can extend geodesic to do pretty much anything you want
 * [`gcloud`, `gsutil`](https://cloud.google.com/sdk/) for integration with Google Cloud (e.g. GKE, GCE, Google Storage)